Board of Directors

 Treasurer

 Floyd Wong is a highly accomplished individual who holds key positions in the community.
 In addition to serving as Treasurer of the SRO-C Board, he is Vice President of the Lotus Light Charity Society.
 Floyd was raised in Strathcona and his family has a rich history in Vancouver, with his great grandfather being among the many workers who immigrated to Canada to construct the railway.
 His family later established a wholesale produce business on Produce Row, which they still own.
 Floyd has degrees in computer technology, math, and business administration from UBC and Kwantlen Polytechnic.
 He was a Math and IT teacher at the Carnegie Learning Centre until his retirement in 2016.
-Floyd enjoys flying his drone remotely, gardening, reading non-fiction books, and surfing the internet.

 Tamara Hurtado